Dark sector searches with high-intensity positron beams in the CERN North Area: The North Area beam lines and the NA62 detector

 \subsection{The NA62 experiment}

 The NA62 experiment, located in CERN's North Area, is a fixed-target experiment designed to measure the extremely rare decay $K^+ \to \pi^+ \nu \bar{\nu}$.
-With a branching ratio as small as $8 \times 10^{-10}$, this decay requires a background rejection on the order of $\sim 10^{11}$ to be identified.
+With a SM branching ratio as small as $8 \times 10^{-11}$, this decay requires a background rejection of the order of $\sim 10^{11}$ to be identified.
 To achieve this challenging goal, NA62 is equipped with high-precision, redundant detectors, which can be categorized into several groups:

-\begin{itemize} \item Particle Identification detectors: KTag, RICH, LKr calorimeter \item Photon veto detectors: LAV, LKr and SAC \item Charged particle veto detectors: CHANTI, MUV, HASC \item Energy and momentum measuring detectors: Lkr calorimeter and straw tracker \end{itemize} Kaon decays are reconstructed within a vacuum decay region over 70 meters long.
+\begin{itemize} \item Particle identification detectors: KTag, RICH, LKr calorimeter \item Photon veto detectors: LAV, LKr and SAC, IRC \item Charged particle veto detectors: CHANTI, MUV, HASC \item Energy and momentum measuring detectors: LKr calorimeter and straw tracker \end{itemize} The layout of the detector is shown in Fig.~\ref{fig:NA62}.
+Kaon decays are reconstructed within a vacuum decay region over 70 meters long.
 The detector boasts an unprecedented photon and charged track rejection capability, below the $1 \times 10^{-4}$ level, and enables precise measurement of the 4-momentum of both photons and charged particles.
-The particle identification system, consisting of the RICH detector, downstream calorimeters, and muon veto, allows for pion-muon separation down to the $10^{-5}$ level.
+The particle identification system, consisting of the RICH detector, downstream calorimeters, and muon veto, allows for pion-muon-electron separation down to the $10^{-5}$ level.

-The layout of the detector is shown in Fig. \ref{fig:NA62}.
 The NA62 detector has already been successfully employed for dark sector searches, both in kaon decays~\cite{NA62:2020xlg,NA62:2020pwi} and in dump mode~\cite{NA62:2023nhs}.
-The current DAQ system can handle a Level 0 trigger rate of over 10 MHz, which is expected to be significantly higher with respect to positron mode operation requirements.
-A comprehensive description of the detector and its performance is beyond the scope of this paper, but more details on individual detectors and their performance can be found in~\cite{NA62:2017rwk}.
+The current DAQ system can handle a Level~0 trigger rate of over 10~MHz, which is expected to be significantly higher with respect to positron mode operation requirements.
+A comprehensive description of the detector and its performance is beyond the scope of this paper; however, detailed information on individual detector components and their performance can be found in~\cite{NA62:2017rwk}.